arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 For example, let's suppose that the Client/IDE wants to communicate with the serial port `/dev/ttyACM0` then the sequence of actions to perform will be the following:

-1. the Client/IDE must first listen to a random TCP port (let's suppose it choose `32123`)
+1. the Client/IDE must first listen to a random TCP port (let's suppose it chose `32123`)
 1. the Client/IDE sends the command `OPEN 127.0.0.1:32123 /dev/ttyACM0` to the monitor tool
 1. the monitor tool opens `/dev/ttyACM0`
 1. the monitor tool connects via TCP/IP to `127.0.0.1:32123` and start streaming data back and forth